CCPBioSim/CodeEntropy/docs/index.rst

 Welcome to CodeEntropy's documentation!
 =========================================================

-This code is based on the CodeEntropy tool with POSEIDON code integrated to form a complete and generally applicable set of tools for computing entropy of macromolecular systems from the forces sampled in a MD simulation.
+This code is a complete and generally applicable set of tools for computing entropy of macromolecular systems from the forces sampled in a MD simulation.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    getting_started
-   Run_as_script
-   Script_example
    api
    faq
    community_guide